Equality, diversity & inclusion

 We define equality, diversity and inclusion as follows:

 Equality enables us to create a fairer society where everyone can participate and has the opportunity to fulfil their potential.
 Equality is backed by legislation (Equality Act 2010) which is designed to address unfair discrimination, harassment and victimisation; to advance equality of opportunity and to foster good relations between people who share a protected characteristic and those who do not.
 However, this is everyone’s responsibility as well.
-There are nine protected characteristics:
+There are nine protected characteristics: age; disability; gender assignment; marriage and civil partnership; pregnancy and maternity; race; religion and belief; sex and sexual orientation.

 Diversity is when we recognise and value difference in its broadest sense.
 It is about creating a culture and practices that recognise, respect, value, and embrace difference for everyone’s benefit.